Your freelance strategic plan can be the difference between longevity in this line of work and an early exit.

 Here, we’re assessing “the work that brings you the work.”
-This is very different from one freelancer to the next – so, again, use these prompts as a starting point.
+This is very different from one freelancer to the next – so, again, use these prompts as starting points.

 - Which of my marketing tactics were most successful?
 Least successful?

 - By what channels or methods did each client find me?

 - How many valid inquiries did I generate, by service?